-There is no certain way to know who is most likely to develop drug dependence, but it is known that people who have developed dependence on alcohol or have family members who are dependent on alcohol or drugs are at greater risk.
-Any person who has had an emotional or mental illness has a very high risk of adverse reactions to illicit drugs.
-Those who are frequently depressed have suicidal thoughts and have had hallucinations or delusions should avoid street drugs because using them could make the illness worse, or cause a relapse.
-If students feel that they may have a problem with drug or alcohol abuse, assistance can be obtained by contacting the Prevention Educator at 245-7396 that specializes in dealing with substance abuse problems.
+There is no certain way to know who is most likely to develop drug dependence, but it is known that people who have developed dependence on substances or have family members who are dependent on substances are at greater risk.
+Any person who has had a mental health disorder or other mental health problems has a high risk of adverse reactions to illicit substances.
+Those who are frequently depressed, have suicidal thoughts or have had hallucinations/delusions should avoid street drugs because using them could make symptoms worse, or cause a relapse.
+If a student feels that they may have a problem with substance use, they may contact Mental Wellbeing by calling 740-245-7439 or emailing wellbeing@rio.edu to be connected to a local substance use treatment facility.
 An ongoing problem with alcohol or drug abuse may result in suspension or expulsion of the student.